Rideau Canal Cruise Itinerary With Le Boat

 How to use Thrusters on a Le Boat

 The weather did a complete 180 the next morning and we awoke to sunshine and happiness.
 As we basked in the beautiful morning sun, we enjoyed fresh coffee and breakfast on the deck as we planned the day ahead.
-This was our longest drive of the trip with a three-hour journey to the town of Westport.
+This was our longest drive of the trip, which was a three-hour journey to the town of Westport.
 Pulling out of the dock was a thrill.
 We were parked between two boats in a narrow channel and I wouldn’t have believed that we could do a complete turn in the middle of the channel if I hadn’t seen it with my own eyes.

 With everyone helping out, I used the thrusters to pull away from the dock.
 Once we were a safe distance away, Jim undid his rope at the front of the boat while Janice kept a loose grip at the back while I swung the boat around on its axis.
 Using the thrusters, it turned on a dime and we had done a complete U-turn without hitting another thing in sight.